lightningrodlabs/we-tauri/docs/DESIGN.md

 #### profiles zome

 The [profiles zome](https://github.com/holochain-open-dev/profiles) is responsible for storing the profiles of the given *we*.
-An agent has one overarching profile for each instance of a we which will be used by any applet of that we.
+An agent has one overarching profile for each instance of a we which will be used by any applet of that *we*.

 #### peer_status zome

-The [peer_status zome](https://github.com/holochain-open-dev/peer-status) adds functionality to see the online status of other agents within the we.
+The [peer_status zome](https://github.com/holochain-open-dev/peer-status) adds functionality to see the online status of other agents within the *we*.